About PGH

 • Elimination of deficits

-• Support of political activities/lobbying
+• Support of political activities and lobbying

 • Endowment campaigns